Programs are specifically planned for the ages that are advertised within each description and exceptions are rarely made.

 - We reserve the right to cancel any program for any reason we deem necessary.
 We will give as much notice as possible, and communicate your options which may include, but are not guaranteed or limited to, transferring your registration or receiving a refund.

-- Special Cancellation Deadline: Cancellations for the week of July 12th must be made in writing no later than June 7th to account for the one week program and office closure for the July Fourth Holiday.
+- Special Cancellation Deadline: Cancellations for the week of July 11th must be made in writing no later than June 6th to account for the one week program and office closure due to the July Fourth Holiday.

 Insufficient Enrollment Cancellations